mjhm/chai-match-pattern/README.md

 ## Omitted items

-Sometimes an important API requirement specifies fields that should not be present.
-Such as a `password`.
-This is validated with an explicit `_.isOmitted` check (which is an alias of `_.isUndefined`).
+Sometimes an important API requirement specifies fields that should not be present, such as a `password`.
+This can be validated with an explicit `_.isOmitted` check (an alias of `_.isUndefined`).
 Note that it works properly with partial objects.
 ```
     {
       "id": 43,